intagaming/video-scripts/token-storage.md

 would sue the Facebook company for leaking inbox data, after that you'd definitely know that you're f'ed.
 Would this be preventable have you used HttpOnly Cookie to store the tokens?
-Your service, Facebook, still has an XSS vulnerability, and it's very unlikely that there are no damage being done after a year.
+Your service, Facebook, still has an XSS vulnerability, and it's very unlikely that there are no damage being done via that XSS vulnerability after a year.
 It's even less likely that every victim just switch laptop and lost their Refresh Token.

-If you, the developer of Facebook, thinks that:
+If you, the developer of Facebook, think that:

-1. It takes a very long time for you to know that your service has XSS (which is very unlikely)
+1. It takes a very long time for you to know that your service has XSS (which is very unlikely if you care about your service)
-2. In the case XSS attacks happen and tokens get leaked, you don't have enough victims to trigger the Refresh Token Rotation system
+2. In the case XSS attacks happen and tokens get leaked, the Refresh Token Rotation protection system doesn't help to let you - the developer - know that your service is f'ed
+3. There are attacks against your service that the attacker is interested in doing that involves knowing the Access Token or Refresh Token

-Then go ahead and use HttpOnly Cookie.
+Then go ahead and use HttpOnly Cookie by all means.
 But did you know that you are not the person who can change the code of the Google Authorization Server?
 If you want to set a Cookie on the user's Browser, then the Cookie (in this case, the Token Cookie) must be set when the user's browser asks Google for an Access Token.
+Google doesn't do that.
 You can't change that response, so you're left with using some kind of intermediate server to be able to do that.
 In fact, if you insist, let's dig in deeper to see what you need to do in order to implement this intermediate server.

 ### HttpOnly Cookie's implementation with Google OAuth

 Let's switch to the Spotify example.
+You are the Spotify developer.

 So, here is the intermediate server, which would set the cookie to the user's browser.
 So this server must know about the user's Access Token & Refresh Token